MEDIATION MYTHS – BUSTED!

 While it is true that many courts have a requirement for people to try to resolve cases through alternative dispute resolution before having their day in court, a mediator may be hired to assist with any type of dispute.
 Some examples of situations where a mediator might be useful include disputes arising in a family owned/operated business, cabin succession planning, or differing opinions about caring for an aging loved one.
 The goal of mediation is to solve problems outside of court, so why not access the services of a mediator before a dispute boils over into a lawsuit?

-The team at Metro Law and Mediation has observed and participated in hundreds of mediation cases covering numerous subject matters.
+The team at Walker and Galili has observed and participated in hundreds of mediation cases covering numerous subject matters.
 If you are looking for an unbiased mediator to help you resolve a dispute, contact us to discuss in greater detail the services offered.